percona/cloud-tools/doc/Agent.rst

 Install Script Options
 ----------------------

 You can pass command-line options to the Percona Agent install script in special cases.
-For example, the installer may not be able to collect necessary information, or you would like the installer to perform non-standard procedures.
+For example, the installer may not be able to detect necessary MySQL options, or you may want the installer to perform non-standard procedures.

 The general syntax for most options is the name of the option, followed by the equals sign and the argument value: